Morphotech/NeverNoneDict/README.md

-# NeverNullDict
+# NeverNoneDict
-Python Dictionary that does not have
+Python Dictionary that does not have None values.